 Feasible

-The Algorithm must be feasible, mean it could be implemented using code.
+The algorithm must be feasible, which means it should be easily implemented using code.

 Independent

-An algorithm must be independent which mean all the steps mentioned in the algorithm must be applied to each programming language.
+An algorithm must be independent, which means all the steps mentioned in the algorithm must be applied to each programming language.

 Output